Your family will rave about this Blueberry Lemon Dutch Baby that puffs up high in the oven.

 - ¼ teaspoon kosher salt

-- Optional: powdered sugar, lemon curd or maple syrup for serving
+- Powdered sugar, lemon curd, maple syrup

 Instructions